cfw-guide/ios.cfw.guide/docs/en_US/updating/turdus merula/Linux/turdusmerula-linux.md

 1. Connect your device to your Mac
 1. Make sure that your Mac is trusted by your device
-1. Enter DFU mode on your device
+1. Enter Recovery mode on your device
 1. Open a new terminal window and navigate to where you extracted the turdus merula folder to
 1. Run `cd turdus_m3rula` to navigate to the folder where turdus_merula is located
 1. Run `/usr/bin/xattr -cr ./bin`
-1. Run `./bin/turdusra1n -ED`
+1. Run `sudo ./bin/turdusra1n -D`
+    - Follow the on-screen instructions to enter DFU mode when prompted
-1. Run `./bin/turdus_merula --get-shcblock [ipsw file]`
+1. Run `sudo ./bin/turdus_merula --get-shcblock [ipsw file]`
     - Replace `[ipsw file]` with the file path of the IPSW file for your version

-The shcblock will be saved to the `blocks` folder in the `turdus_m3rula` folder, and your device will reboot after this step is completed.
+The shcblock will be saved to the `block` folder in the `turdus_m3rula` folder, and your device will reboot after this step is completed.

 ### Restoring the device

-1. Re-enter DFU mode on your device
+1. Re-enter Recovery mode on your device
-1. Run `./bin/turdusra1n -EDb [generator]`
+1. Run `sudo ./bin/turdusra1n -Db [generator]`
     - Replace `[generator]` with the generator you obtained in the previous section
+    - Follow the on-screen instructions to enter DFU mode when prompted
-1. Run `./bin/turdus_merula -w --load-shsh [shsh blob] --load-shcblock [shcblock] [ipsw file]`
+1. Run `sudo ./bin/turdus_merula -w --load-shsh [shsh blob] --load-shcblock [shcblock] [ipsw file]`
     - Replace `[shsh blob]` with the file path of your shsh blob
     - Replace `[shcblock]` with the file path of the shcblock you obtained in the previous section
     - Replace `[ipsw file]` with the file path of the IPSW file for your version